Intelligence failure: Collection

 The collection of intelligence is through five methods: Human Intelligence (HUMINT), Signals Intelligence (SIGINT), Image Intelligence (IMINT), Open Source Intelligence (OSINT), and Measures and Signature Intelligence (MASINT).
 It is common to rely on technology when performing collection, however it can fail and cause more problems than it solves.

 Failures in collection

 SIGINT

 Signals intelligence is the information collected via the interception of signals.
-Signals intelligence can further be broken down into Communications Intelligence (COMINT), Electronic Intelligence (ELINT), Telemetry Intelligence (TELINT), and Radar Transmitters (RADINT).
+It can further divided into Communications Intelligence (COMINT), Electronic Intelligence (ELINT), Telemetry Intelligence (TELINT), and Radar Transmitters (RADINT).
 While these systems have their strengths, such as the ability to intercept communication or to gain information about weapons systems, they also have their weaknesses.